Rakeshtech05/Fosfor/README.md

-Run the below commands in gencsv.sh
+Copy and paste below commands in gencsv.sh